 When a tornado warning is given, seek shelter immediately and stay there until the danger has clearly passed.

-If you're inside your manufactured home when a tornado warning is issued, leave it immediately.
-Even manufactured homes with secure tie-downs can be overturned by a tornado.
+If you're inside your manufactured home or mobile home when a tornado warning is issued, leave it immediately.
+Even if you use manufactured homes tie-downs to secure your home, it can be overturned by a tornado.

 An underground shelter is almost always the safest place to be during severe storms.
 Many manufactured home parks have an office or community building with a reinforced basement or tornado shelter.
 If a park building is not available, find shelter in the basement of nearby site-built homes, schools or office buildings.
 Use a portable radio to monitor weather conditions.